When a high street store shuts down or a tour operator goes bust, there’s loads of advice available on your rights and legal protections.

 Most salons will simply refund you or offer to correct the damage, as they won’t want to damage their reputations.

 Having said that, if they don’t then your last resort would be a small claims court, which can seem a little extreme for a bad cut.
-At this point, I’d settle for leaving detailed online reviews of the salon, so that others don’t suffer the same fate.
+At this point, its probably best to settle for leaving detailed online reviews of the salon, so that others don’t suffer the same fate.

 And if you’ve had a bad cut then remember that the difference between a good cut and a bad cut is about a fortnight.
 Fortunately, it will grow back.

-This is a topic close to my heart.
-I bought 50 Shades of Grey and want my time back, not to mention my money.
+This is a topic close to the heart of anyone who bought 50 Shades of Grey.

-I phoned one of the country’s biggest book retailers Waterstones to find out their position.
-A spokesperson admitted that if the book is in good condition and the spine hasn’t been bent then they wouldn’t be able to tell if you’d read it or not and would most likely refund you, as long as your claim was in time and you’d kept your receipt.
+A spokesperson from Waterstones admitted that if the book is in good condition and the spine hasn’t been bent then they wouldn’t be able to tell if you’d read it or not and would most likely refund you.
+As long as your claim was in time and you’d kept your receipt, you should be good.